Ziqi-Li/GIS5122/README.md

 Final projects are individual based.
 You will be asked to investigate a spatial problem of your choice/interest using appropriate data and methods covered in class.
 More will be introduced later in the semster.

 ### Lateness/make-up policy
 Assignments/project are due at 11:59 pm on the day indicated on Canvas.
 Late assignments will have a penalty of 20% for each late day.
+This will be automatically deducted by Canvas.
 Assignments will not be accepted more than 5 days past the due date.
 Exception to this is that you have legitimate and/or religeous reasons.
 Doctor notes are required for extensions due to health-related reasons.